difference between fha and conventional loan difference between fha and conventional loan

 • Minimal Down Payment: Qualified borrowers can secure an FHA loan with a down payment as low as 3.5%, which helps individuals lacking substantial savings.

-• Flexible Debt-to-Income Ratios: FHA loans are more lenient with higher debt-to-income ratios, enabling those with monthly financial commitments to qualify.
+• Flexible Debt-to-Income Ratios: FHA loans are more lenient and have higher debt-to-income ratios, enabling those with monthly financial commitments to qualify.

 • Renovation and Repair Loans: The FHA 203(k) loan allows buyers to finance renovations, combining the cost of home purchase and improvement into a single loan.